 W-space systems can be classed according to their level of danger, with six known levels.
 Class 1 wormholes pose the least danger, with minimal Sleeper presence, and class 6 wormholes pose the greatest danger, with maximum Sleeper resistance.
 Wormholes leading in to class 1 to 3 systems are shown as leading in to 'unknown space', class 4 and 5 systems leading in to 'dangerous unknown space', and class 6 systems are 'deadly unknown space'.
 The different classes of systems can be recognised by the background colour of space.
 The wormholes connecting each class of system allow different sizes of ship through, and it is important to note that wormholes leading in to class 1 systems will not allow battleships through, and no wormholes are big enough to allow capital ships to pass.
 Also note that whilst the relative danger posed by the class of w-space system refers to the Sleeper presence, it can also be used as an indicator of the threat of any capsuleer inhabitants.
 Capsuleers who have made a home in and can survive a higher class system are much more likely to pose a more significant threat than those dipping their toes in to w-space in a class 1 system (although some skilled corporations use the lower class systems to set-up multiple cheap towers to run reactions, so the class of system should not be the only measure of threat).

-Found in radar sites, a databank needs the hacking skill and a codebreaker module to be opened.
+Found in data sites, a databank needs the hacking skill and a data analyser module for it to be opened.
 Provides materials used in Tech III production.

 A specific form of salvage, only occasionally found in the more challenging sites.
-When salvaged, a deserted Talocan cruiser can provide a hull used in the production of a Tech III strategic cruiser.
+When salvaged, a deserted Talocan hull can provide a hull used in the production of a Tech III strategic cruiser.

 Electronic countermeasures, or 'jamming'.
 ECM systems can disrupt a target's targeting mechanisms, preventing it from locking on to other ships.
 Without a locked target, many ships can perform no function.
 ECM is useful in preventing Sleepers or enemy ships from firing on friendly ships, as well as disrupting remote repping between hostile ships.